mubn/ansible-kubernetes/README.md

 # Full Kubernetes cluster installation

-Following will be installed / configured with `ansible-playbook -i inventory/test kubernetes.yml` (hosts in the `hosts`-file or a whole own inventory needs to be created):
+Following will be installed / configured with `ansible-playbook -i inventory/test kubernetes.yml`:
 * The base system
-* SSH access between all nodes
+* SSH access between all nodes with auto generated SSH keys
 * Docker
-* The Kubernetes cluster (with "RKE")
+* Kubernetes cluster (with "RKE")
 * Distributed block storage system "Longhorn"
 * Certificate manager

-It works only on Debian-based systems.
+This installation works only on Debian-based systems.

+It is needed to fill the hosts file in the existing test-invetory or to create a own one.

 # Tests

+Molecule, Vagrant and VirtualBox need to be installed to build the cluster locally and to start the tests.

+Molecule has been misused in this project.
+Normally used to test single Ansible roles, it is used to test the whole playbook here.

-The cluster can be started locally with molecule.
-Simply run `molecule converge` to set up a cluster with 3 master and 3 worker nodes and to install the Kubernetes (molecule and vagrant need to be installed on the host) cluster.
+The cluster will be started and tested locally with molecule.
+Simply run `molecule converge` to start a cluster with 3 master and 3 worker nodes and to install the Kubernetes cluster.
 The local public ssh key (`~/.ssh/id_rsa.pub`) will be added to each machine (login user is 'vagrant').

-Todo:

-* Testinfra tests (`molecule verify` / `molecule test`)
+Tests  can be started with `molecule verify` (the local cluster, installed with `molecule converge` will not be destroyed) or with `molecule test` (the existing local cluster will be destroyed if it exists, tests and lints will be made and the cluster will be cleaned up afterwards).